Actin-based deformations of the nucleus control multiciliated ependymal cell differentiation

 Abstract

 Ependymal cells (ECs) are multi-ciliated cells in the brain that contribute to cerebrospinal fluid flow.
-ECs are specified at embryonic stages but differentiate and grow cilia later in development.
-Differentiation depends on genes such as GEMC1 and MCIDAS with E2F4/5 but also on cell cycle related factors.
+ECs are specified at embryonic stages but differentiate later in development.
+Differentiation depends on genes such as GEMC1 and MCIDAS with E2F4/5, but also on cell cycle related factors.
 In the mouse brain, we observe that nuclear deformation accompanies EC differentiation.
 Tampering with these deformations either by decreasing F-actin levels or by severing the link between the nucleus and the actin cytoskeleton blocks differentiation.
-Conversely, increasing F-actin by knocking out the Arp2/3 complex inhibitor Arpin activates differentiation.
-Thus, actin polymerization triggers nuclear deformation and jump-starts the signaling that produce differentiated ECs.
-We show evidence that one of the players in this process is the retinoblastoma 1 (RB1) protein whose phosphorylation prompts MCIDAS activation.
+Conversely, increasing F-actin by knocking out the Arp2/3 complex inhibitor Arpin or artificially deforming the nucleus activates differentiation.
+These data are consistent with actin polymerization triggering nuclear deformation and jump-starting the signaling that produces ECs.
+A player in this process is the retinoblastoma1 (RB1) protein whose phosphorylation prompts MCIDAS activation.
 Overall, this study reveals an important role for actin-based mechanical inputs to the nucleus as controlling factors in cell differentiation.

 Related articles